The-Creative-Programming-Group/Weather-App/README.md

 packages
   ├─ api
   |   └─ tRPC v11 router definition
   ├─ city-data
-  |    ├─ Convex Files for the database and convex functions
   |    └─ Scripts for pulling the city-data
   ├─ e2e-web-tests
   |    └─ Playwright tests for the Next.js app
   ├─ types
   |    └─ Types that are used across the whole project
+  ├─ db
+  |   └─ Typesafe db calls using Drizzle & Turso
   └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui and custom components tooling